How to Setup Surfshark on Router in 2021

 In case you find Surfshark to not be the right match for you, then you can always cancel your subscription and get a full refund.
 You can also check out our NordVPN vs Surfshark comparison to see which one is the best option for routers.

 Surfshark is a complete package for users seeking privacy and internet freedom.
 Setting up Surfshark on Router will help you use it on multiple devices, browse the internet without any fear, watch any streaming service you like, and download torrents risk-free.
 Speaking of torrenting, here’s what makes Surfshark so great for torrenting.
+It is also the best free desktop VPN.

 All you need to do is just take out a few minutes, keep a cup of freshly brewed coffee handy, and go about changing the settings as shown above.
 That’s literally all it takes to enjoy unlimited online freedom and privacy with Surfshark.